lucas-uw/WRF-tools/WRF_output_tools/README.md

 # README
 Disclaimer: All these scripts/codes are developped for use in my research project.
-I have tested them with various inputs in my case, however this does not guarantee that they would also work in your case.
+I have tested them with various inputs in my cases.
+However, this does not guarantee that they would also work in your case.
 If you have any questions, please feel free to file an issue here, and I will try to help get it done.

 ### 1. collect_wrf_rainfall.pl
  This script collects total precipitation (i.e. RAINC+RAINNC) from WRF output files wrfout_d.
 Currently it only handles d01 domain.